zm2he/play3/README.md

 # Threejs Effects!
-This project allows users to experiment with projecting images they upload on variety of different 3D objects and observe the result.
+This project allows users to experiment with projecting any image they choose on a variety of 3D objects.
+It allows the user to observe and interact with the results of such projections.

 This project was bootstrappted by [Create React App](https://github.com/facebook/create-react-app), refer to [README-create-react-app](./README.create-react-app.md) for more info